 - Plant out summer bedding.

-- Sow sunflowers and candytuft directly outdoors.
+- It’s not too late to sow sunflowers and candytuft directly outdoors.

 - Sow runner beans, French beans, beetroot, carrots, peas, spring onions and turnips.

-- Harvest lettuce, radishes and potatoes.
+- Harvest lettuce, radishes and late cropping potatoes.

 - Plant out sprouting broccoli, cabbage, cauliflowers, leeks and celery.